 Alternative A would be similar to the Proposed Action with the exception that a small number of stallions would be castrated prior to release to the range, rather than a post gather sex ratio of 60:40 favoring studs.
-Under this alternative, approximately 37 studs would be castrated, which would comprise no more than 25% of the post gather population.
-The post gather population goal would be the mid-AML range of 147 wild horses.
+Under this alternative, approximately 37 studs could be castrated, which would comprise no more than 25% of the post gather population.
+The post gather population goal would be the mid-AML range of 147 wild horses (rather than the low range of 110 horses).
 Fertility control would be implemented for all released mares as described for the Proposed Action.
 The post gather population would be approximately 60:40 (male:female).

 Castration (the surgical removal of the testicles, also called gelding or neutering) is a well-established surgical procedure for the sterilization of domestic and wild horses.
 The procedure is relatively straight forward, rarely leading to serious complications and seldom requires postoperative veterinary care.
 Gelding adult male horses results in reduced production of testosterone which directly influences reproductive behaviors.
 Although 20-30% of domestic horses, whether castrated pre- or post-puberty, continued to show stallion-like behavior (Line et al. 1985), it has been thought that free roaming wild horse geldings would exhibit reduced aggression toward other horses and reduced reproductive behaviors.
-At Conger HMA indicate that a non-zero fraction of geldings that were returned to the range with their social band did continue with females, apparently excluding fertile stallions, for at least 2 years (King et al. 2022).
+Gelding at the Conger, Utah HMA indicates that a non-zero fraction of geldings that were returned to the range with their social band did continue with females, apparently excluding fertile stallions, for at least 2 years (King et al. 2022).
 Gelding of domestic horses most commonly takes place before or shortly after sexual maturity, and age-at-gelding can affect the degree to which stallion-like behavior is expressed later in life.
-Additional detail and analysis is provided in the SOPs in the SIR at 10.0 and within the SIR at 7.6.
+Additional detail and analysis is provided in the SOPs in the SIR Chapter 10.0 and within the SIR at 7.6.